Laurana Kanan: After the war

 Although Laurana was a pivotal character in the Chronicles trilogy, she faded into the background following the end of that series, only being occasionally mentioned until the War of Souls.

 During that time, Laurana and Tanis had a son named Gilthas, a sickly and weak child who was doted upon by his overprotective mother.
 Laurana also worked alongside Tanis as a diplomat between the Elven nations and the Knights of Solamnia.
 She continued to be extremely popular amongst the Solamnic people, who remembered her as the Golden General who had saved them and she worked tirelessly to try to bring the elven and human nations together.

 When a rebellion drove the rightful king of the Qualinesti elves, Porthios, from power, the senators behind the coup needed a new puppet king whom they could manipulate to run the kingdom as they saw fit.
 Gilthas had a royal connection to the rulership of Qualinesti, so they chose him, also believing that his human blood would make him weak and easily controlled.
 Eventually, Laurana and Tanis agreed.
 Although Laurana would be allowed to visit, and still held great popular sway as the Queen Mother, Tanis was forbidden to see his son ever again.
 Not long after, he was killed during the Chaos War.

 Laurana remained in Qualinost following Tanis's death to aid her son in gaining real power in the kingdom.
 She was there when the great green dragon, Beryllinthranox (Beryl) conquered the forest and made the people her subjects.
 She was even present for the secret wedding of her son to the Kagonesti elf, Kerianseray, with whom he had fallen in love.

 During the War of Souls, Laurana at last returned to some prominence in the series.
 While living in Qualinost, she helped the people to survive under the oppressive yoke of their Dragon Overlord.
-She was loved, secretly, by Marshal Alexius Medan, the leader of the Knights of Neraka who were stationed there, but Laurana, although she respected the Marshall, first as a honorable enemy and eventually as a friend, remained true to the memory of Tanis.
+She was loved, secretly, by Marshal Alexius Medan, the leader of the Knights of Neraka who were stationed there, but Laurana, although she respected the Marshall, first as an honorable enemy and eventually as a friend, remained true to the memory of Tanis.
 Medan was assassinated by an Elven servant of Laurana's (to avenge the death of the servant's brother) immediately prior to the ultimate battle with the dragon Beryl who had decided to destroy the Qualinesti.
 During the final battle against Beryl, Laurana defeated the monstrous dragon, but at the expense of her own life.
 She did manage to buy enough time for the Qualinesti elves to escape the city via tunnels and, in doing so, paid back the debt that she owed to the fallen Sturm Brightblade.